Today, I am going to show you how to line an envelope so you can send letters to your friends and family in your own style.

 So with that in mind I decided to do a post about how to make a personal letter a bit more magical – a gift for the receiver to get excited about.
 I am going to teach you how to line an envelope.

-How to Line an Envelope:
+How to Line an Envelope With Pretty Paper

 All you need is some scraps of leftover scrapbook paper, wallpaper, gift-wrap, or a copy from a page in a book.

 - Use a glue stick to glue the liner to the inside of the envelope.
 I just put glue on the tab which holds the paper in just fine.

 I also like to press my monogram onto the back flap.
 I use a embosser with changeable plates.
 You can have them made with your initials or choose from many designs.